mikeferguson/buildbot-ros/README.md

    into binaries, however, it can be used with any sourcedeb source.

 Clearly, this is still a work in progress, but setup is fairly quick for a small set of projects.
-By adding rosdistro parsing and automatic job configuration, this framework could also do much projects pretty well.

 ##Comparison with ROS buildfarm
 Buildbot-ROS uses mostly the same underlying tools as the ROS buildfarm. _Bloom_ is still used to